Beltus/blog/_sc/2020-03-16-five-things-to-becoming-top-performing-student.md

 The challenge here becomes ***how to find the correct technique to study each course?*** Unfortunately, there isn't a single formula to do this as it all depends on the course.
 However, here are some the tips you can apply

-> * If the course includes mathematical equations you should solve lots of examples
+> * If the course includes mathematical equations, then you should solve lots of examples
 > * If its only text, like literature, get a highlighter and underline important phrases
 > * If its Programming, you will definitely need to practice on writing more codes.
 > * Some fields of study might require you to memorize lots of words.
 Make the effort to learn some memorization techniques.